 Orlando is the City Beautiful also known as the House of The Mouse.
-What if you’re not feeling going to the parks every single day of your vacation to stand in the boiling hot sun?
+What if you’re not feeling going to the Disney parks or Universal Orlando every single day of your vacation to stand in the boiling hot sun?
 Don’t fret!
 There are so many fun things to do in Orlando and surrounding areas that are indoors and out and don’t include theme parks!

 Check them out below!

 Fun Things to Do in Orlando Besides Theme Parks

 Icon Park is a multi-use development located near the International Drive area.
 ICON Park features a 400-foot-tall observation wheel.
 The wheel was formerly known as The Orlando Eye.
 Icon Park features many restaurants, unique shops and even an arcade!

 Why you should visit Icon Park: There is something for everyone to do at ICON Park.
 Restaurants everyone will love from Tapas to Burgers and even a hookah lounge!
 There is a greenery in front of the wheel that families love to sit on and enjoy the view.
 One great thing about ICON is that the parking is free!